simoncblyth/opticks/notes/progress.rst

 * prep for bringing dynamic GPU LOD fork+frustum culling like env- instcull- into oglrap-, plan to use first class citizen RBuf (of Renderer) to simplify the buffer juggling

-2017 July : Solid level bbox Validations via  and fixes
+2017 July : Solid level bbox Validations and fixes
 ----------------------------------------------------------------------------------------------------

 Solids